HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ```

 ##### Inserting a date column into the "crimedata" table
 In some of the queries later on, I want to use a dedicated date column which this table does not have.
-So, I used the ALTER TABLE and ADD functions to add a column with the type date that is called "CRIME_DATE".
-I then used the UPDATE, SET, and DATEFROMPARTS functions to set each observation to make a date using the corresponding values in the year, month, and day columns.
+So, I used the ALTER TABLE and ADD statements to add a column with the type date that is called "CRIME_DATE".
+I then used the UPDATE, SET, and DATEFROMPARTS statements to set each observation to make a date using the corresponding values in the year, month, and day columns.

 ```
 ALTER TABLE cw.dbo.crimedata